Husband re-arrested in the death of Suzanne Morphew, whose remains were found after 3-year search

+A Colorado man has once again been charged in connection with his wife’s disappearance and death.

-The husband of Colorado woman Suzanne Morphew, whose remains were discovered over three years after she was reported missing on Mother's Day 2020, was arrested again Friday on suspicion of first-degree murder, authorities said.
+Barry Morphew was arrested in Arizona on Friday on suspicion of first-degree murder, years after prosecutors dismissed their initial charges against him.
+He was married to Suzanne Morphew, whose remains were discovered more than three years after she was reported missing on Mother's Day 2020.

-Barry Morphew was arrested Friday in Arizona after a Colorado grand jury returned an indictment Wednesday.
 His bond was set at $3 million, cash only, according to court documents.
-The district attorney's office said in a statement that it is seeking to bring him back to Colorado.

-Barry Morphew has maintained his innocence since his wife disappeared, and his attorney David Beller blasted the new indictment.
+Barry Morphew has maintained his innocence, and his attorney David Beller blasted the new indictment.

 “Yet again, the government allows their predetermined conclusion to lead their search for evidence,” Beller said in a statement.
 “Barry maintains his innocence.
 The case has not changed, and the outcome will not either.”

-Barry Morphew has repeatedly maintained his innocence and previously filed a $15 million lawsuit against county officials, accusing them of violating his constitutional rights.
+Barry Morphew previously filed a $15 million lawsuit against county officials, accusing them of violating his constitutional rights.

+The mystery surrounding Suzanne Morphew began on May 10, 2020, when the 49-year-old mother of two daughters, who lived near the small town of Salida, was reported missing on Mother's Day.

 “No questions asked, however much they want, I will do whatever it takes to get you back,” he said.